 There are two ways you can export an existing job to a project.

-The project is generated in Solution Explorer.
+The generated project appears in Solution Explorer.

-You also can use the job view, and click Generate Project.
+In the job view, select Generate Project.

 Known issues and limitations

 - Local testing doesn't work if your query has geo-spatial functions.